raspberrypilearning/clone-wars/en/step_3.md

 Let's make a spaceship that will defend the Earth!

-+ Start a new Scratch project and delete the cat sprite
++ Start a new Scratch project and delete the cat sprite.

 [[[generic-scratch-new-project]]]